HOSTILE ENVIRONMENT SAFETY TRAINING COURSES

 During our HEST courses for journalists, freelance journalists, and reporters, we appreciate the need to ensure the course has a strong journalistic focus.
 Therefore, one of our instructors is always a journalist.
 We are fortunate to be supported by Robert Adams, a cameraman with over 25 years of frontline reporting, Eric Feitjen and Peter Ter Velde.
 Both Eric and Peter have years of experience with Dutch television broadcaster NOS.
 We have also delivered training courses for Daily Telegraph, Daily Mail and Mail on Sunday, Channel 4 and Trinity Mirror Group.

-The content of each course is flexible
+The content of each Hostile environment course is flexible

-Hostile Environment Safety Training (HEST/HEAT)
+Hostile Environment Safety Training (HEST/HEAT): Staying Safe when Overseas

 Situation awareness